matzebecker/Marlin-AnycubicI3Mega-BLTouch/README.md

 No!
 I have decided **NOT** to provide precompiled hex files.
 Due to various settings which are necessary for the use of a BLTouch, this does not make sense and can only lead to problems.
 However, it is not difficult to compile the firmware yourself :-)

+## Which changes are necessary?

+I'll describe the necessary changes for using at least BLTouch in the Wiki, which I'll update the next days.
+Description will be available in german.

 ### Compile it yourself: